ibm-cloud-docs/openwhisk/pkg_obstorage.md

   ```
   {: pre}

-4. In a separate window, start polling for activations to give clear visibility of what is happening.
+4. In a separate terminal window, start polling for activations to give clear visibility of what is happening.
 When the trigger fires and the action is run, this command lists the activation records for each of these operations as they occur.

   ```
   ibmcloud fn activation poll